chibiboba/JS-120/Exam Part 2/Cheat Sheet.md

   - It takes an object called the **prototype object** as argument, and returns a new object that inherits properties from the prototype object.

   - The newly created object has access to all properties and methods on the prototype object.

+  - unusual aspect is that the **inheriting object** (b) doesn't receive properties or methods of its own.
+Instead, it **delegates** property and method access to its prototype.